akruszewski/gibl/manuscript/chapter1.md

 ![Our ledger now contains signatures](images/signatures.png)

-However, now let's assume that Bob is keeping the ledger to himself, and everybody agreed to this.
+However, now let's assume that Bob is keeping the ledger to himself, and everybody agrees to this.
 The ledger is now stored in what is called a *centralized authority*.
 But, if at the end of the day, say Bob has some errands to run, nobody will be able to refer to the ledger.

 We need a way to decentralize the ledger, such that at any given time any of the peers can do a transaction.
 For this, every peer involved will keep a copy of the ledger to themselves, and when they meet at the end of the day they will sync their ledgers.